Silind-Software/direflow/.github/pull_request_template.md

 **Version**
 Which version is your changes included in?

-Did you remember to remember to update the version of Direflow as explained here:
+Did you remember to update the version of Direflow as explained here:
 https://github.com/Silind-Software/direflow/blob/master/CONTRIBUTING.md#version